Table of contents: Is the clutch slipping? ↓ Is the clutch disengaging correctly? ↓

-1. Set the hand brake, start the engine.
+1. Set the handbrake, start the engine.

 Is the clutch disengaging correctly?

-1. Start the engine at idle.
+1. Start the engine at idle speed.

-4. Check the clutch hydraulic system and bleed it.
+4. Check the hydraulic clutch system and bleed it.

 5. Check again.